 LOW DOSE ATROPINE FOR SYMPTOMATIC RELIEF

-Tele-Medicine Consultation w/Dr. Johnson + Free Sample
+Tele-Medicine Consultation w/Dr. Johnson + 1 mo.
+Supply

 A Brief Introduction

-Atropine is naturally chemical and originally derived from plants and affects the parasympathetic nervous system.
+Atropine is naturally occurring chemical and originally derived from plants and affects the parasympathetic nervous system.
 It has been used in ophthalmology for well over 100 years and is commonly used for dilating the pupils, treating severe eye inflammation, and with long-term use, it has been shown to reduce the progression of myopia (nearsightedness).

 HOW YOU SEE YOUR FLOATERS: